ballerina-platform/ballerina-distribution/examples/websocket-basic-sample/websocket_basic_sample.md

 # WebSocket service - Send/Receive message

-The Ballerina WebSocket server can be used to interact with a WebSocket client.
-Apart from the `onMessage` remote function given in the example, there are few other remote functions to receive different types of WebSocket messages.
+The Ballerina WebSocket server can be used to handle WebSocket events and actions.
+Apart from the `onMessage` remote method given in the example, there are few other remote functions to receive different types of WebSocket messages.
 The `onOpen` remote function is dispatched as soon as the WebSocket handshake is completed and the connection is established, `onPing` and `onPong` remote methods are dispatched upon receiving ping and pong messages respectively, `onIdleTimeout` remote method is dispatched when the idle timeout is reached, `onClose` is dispatched when a close frame with a statusCode and a reason is received and `onError` is dispatched when an error occurs in the WebSocket connection.
+Use this service to establish two-way communication over the WebSocket protocol.

 ::: code websocket_basic_sample.bal :::